-Applications for co-funded projects will need to meet the remit and project grant guidelines on the Action Medical Research website.
-Up to £500,000 of joint funding is available to spend on co-funded projects in 2017.
+Applications for co-funded projects will need to meet the remit and guidelines on the Action Medical Research website.
+Up to £500,000 of joint funding in total is available to spend on Action and Borne co-funded projects in 2017.

 Applications that are not eligible for co-funding but meet the remit of Action Medical Research alone will also be considered.

 Applications should be made to Action Medical Research though our normal grant round application forms and timelines.
 You can access a link to our outline application form here.
 Successful applicants from the outline stage will then be invited to complete a full application for full external peer review in open competition with other applications in the grant round.